Energy and Water Development and Related Agencies Appropriations Act, 2015: Procedural history

 The Energy and Water Development and Related Agencies Appropriations Act, 2015 was introduced into the United States House of Representatives on June 20, 2014 by Rep. Mike Simpson (R-ID).
 It was reported by the United States House Committee on Appropriations.
 The House was scheduled to debate the bill during the week of July 7, 2014, considering the bill under an open rule that allowed the submission of unlimited amendments.
 Morning debate was canceled on July 10 due to an asbestos leak on the House side of the United States Capitol building.

 On July 9, 2014, President Barack Obama threatened to veto the bill.

 Debate and discussion

 President Barack Obama threatened to veto the bill, arguing that "the bill includes objectionable environmental riders that would prevent the use of funds to address known deficiencies and regulatory uncertainties related to Clean Water Act regulations that protect important aquatic resources while supporting economic development."

 Some riders on the bill relate to Environmental Protection Agency (EPA) regulations.
-For example, the Army Corps of Engineers would be prevented on a rule regarding "fill material", the waste from mountaintop mining.
+For example, the Army Corps of Engineers would be prevented from finalizing a rule regarding "fill material", the waste from mountaintop mining.